dmaclach/dmaclach/vector_assets/README.md

 If you have `preserves-vector-representation` set on the imageset, Swift UI appears to only use the vector data no matter what size of image is requested.

-## How size attributes are calculated for vector images:
+## How Size Attributes Are Calculated For Vector Images:

 ### SVG

-actool first attempts to use the `\<svg height/width\>` tags if they exist.
-It then looks for a `\<svg viewbox\>`.
+`actool` first attempts to use the `<svg height/width>` tags if they exist.
+It then looks for a `<svg viewbox>`.
 Finally if neither of these exist it will fall back to the rendered artwork bounds.

 ### PDF

-actool first attempts to use the mediabox if it exists, and then falls back to the rendered artwork bounds.
+`actool` first attempts to use the mediabox if it exists, and then falls back to the rendered artwork bounds.

-## How actool rasters vector images
+## How `actool` Rasters Vector Images

-When vector images are rendered to rasters by actool they are rendered at multiples of the size attributes.
+When vector images are rendered to rasters by `actool` they are rendered at multiples of the size attributes.

-This means though that if you have a SVG file with 5000x5000 as its size values that you are going to get a 5000x5000 (@1x), a 10000x10000 (@2x) and a 15000x15000 (@3x) image created and compiled into your car file.
+This means that if you have an `SVG` file with 5000x5000 as its size values that you are going to get a 5000x5000 (@1x), a 10000x10000 (@2x) and a 15000x15000 (@3x) image created and compiled into your car file.
 A 15000x15000 image is a 225 megapixel image that is almost certainly never going to get rendered.
-Between the 3 image sizes you have roughly 350 mega pixels (225 @3x, 100 @2x and 25 @1x) for actool to compress, and then those images live in your car file.
+Between the 3 image sizes you have roughly 350 mega pixels (225 @3x, 100 @2x and 25 @1x) for `actool` to compress, and then those images live in your `car` file.
 Even with asset stripping most of your users are going to end up with either the 2x or 3x images on their devices.

 # Some Best Practices